 The proposals will allow for the incorporation of play, public art and feature lighting at key locations in the area.
 Street greening will be included in zones associated with the public seating and cafe spill out areas.

-Schoolhill and Upperkirkgate Public Space and Streetscapes
+Schoolhill and Upperkirkgate

 Located immediately north of the Union Street Central zone, Schoolhill and Upperkirkgate is an area of the city containing a number of landmark buildings and visitor attractions including the Kirk of St Nicholas and Aberdeen Art Gallery.